Parth018/Online-ShoppingCart-master-java-sql/README.md

 Step 8: Check Running The Site At  [http://localhost:8080/shopping-cart/](http://localhost:8080/shopping-cart/)

-Step 9:  [To Change the Port, if getting error like 'port already in use'] Open The Server Tab > Double Click On Tomcat Server > Ports > Change The Port Number For Http/1.1 To 8083 > Close And Save.
+Step 9:  [To Change the Port, if getting an error like 'port already in use'] Open The Server Tab > Double Click On Tomcat Server > Ports > Change The Port Number For HTTP/1.1 To 8083 > Close And Save.
 Now Start and you can access the project on [http://localhost:8083/shopping-cart/](http://localhost:8083/shopping-cart/)

 Step 10: Default Username And Password For Admin Is "admin@gmail.com" And "admin"